OperationCode/operationcode-pybot/README.md

 Name | Description | Example
 ---- | ----------- | -------
 SLACK_BOT_SIGNING_SECRET | The unique signing secret used by Slack for a specific app that will be validated by pybot when inspecting an inbound API request | f3b4d774b79e0fb55af624c3f376d5b4
-BOT_OATH_TOKEN | The bot user specific OAuth token used to authenticate the bot when making API requests to Slack | xoxb-800506043194-810119867738-vRvgSc3rslDUgQakFbMy3wAt
+BOT_USER_OAUTH_ACCESS_TOKEN | The bot user specific OAuth token used to authenticate the bot when making API requests to Slack | xoxb-800506043194-810119867738-vRvgSc3rslDUgQakFbMy3wAt
-MENTOR_CHANNEL | Slack unique identifier (not the same as the channel name) for a workspace channel that mentors should be added to | G1DRT62UC

 ## License
 This package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).